Coca-Cola Consolidated

 Coca-Cola Consolidated, Inc., headquartered in Charlotte, North Carolina, is the largest independent Coca-Cola bottler in the United States.

 The company makes, sells and distributes Coca-Cola products along with other beverages, distributing to a market of 65 million people in 14 states.
 Coca-Cola Consolidated is based in the southeast, midwest, and mid-atlantic portion of the United States.
 The Company has 13 manufacturing facilities, 80 distribution and warehouses, with corporate offices located in Charlotte, North Carolina.

 Corporate history

 In 1902, the company that later became Coca-Cola Bottling Company Consolidated was founded by the current chairman's great-grandfather, J. B. Harrison.
 That company was merged with other bottlers to form Coca-Cola Bottling Co.
 Consolidated in 1973.
 The company was incorporated in 1980, acquired Wometco in 1985, and acquired Sunbelt Coca-Cola in 1991.

+The company describes its purpose as "to honor God in all we do, to serve others, to pursue excellence, and to grow profitably."

 Financials

-As of January 1, 2017, The Coca-Cola Company owns approximately 35% of the Company's total outstanding common stock, representing approximately 5% of the total voting power of the Company's combined Common Stock and Class B Common Stock.
-J. Frank Harrison III, the Chairman of the Board and the Chief Executive Officer of the Company, owns shares of Common Stock and Class B Common Stock representing approximately 86% of the total voting power of the Company's combined stock and Class B Common Stock.
+On November 5, 2025 it was announced that Coca-Cola Consolidated had repurchased all outstanding stock held by The Coca-Cola Company.
+The transaction was funded with a 364-day, $1.2 billion loan from Wells Fargo.
+The Coca-Cola Company also relinquished its seat on the Coca-Cola Consolidated Board of Directors.